Free Things To Do in Baltimore

 Listen to Music on the Waterfront

-On the first Thursday of the month from May to September, Towson University’s radio station, WTMD, hosts its First Thursdays concert series in Canton Waterfront Park.
+On the first Thursday of the month from May to September, WTMD hosts its First Thursdays concert series in Canton Waterfront Park.
 Come by to meet fellow music lovers, to see a live show and grab food from some of the best food trucks in town.

 Take a Walk in the Park

 Baltimore is lucky enough to have plenty of green space within city limits.
 Enjoy a leisurely picnic or go for a jog through one of our public parks like Patterson, Druid Hill, Federal Hill or Canton Waterfront.
-Learn more about our top picks here.
+Find the perfect park for you.

 Gaze at the Stars

 Where can you find an open-air, rooftop observatory in the middle of the city?
-Just head to the Maryland Science Center, where every Friday evening you can stargaze like an astronomer with the help of the center’s 10-foot telescope.
+Just head to the Maryland Science Center, where you can stargaze like an astronomer with the help of the center’s 10-foot telescope.
 Fun fact: The refurbished telescope was built in 1927!